-- A SGT5-2000E machine was used as the basis of the OCGT plant - Evaporative air cooling is included in the supply package for the power plant - Water injection for NOx emission abatement is used for distillate fuel operation - Distillate fuel storage and handling is not included in the cost for the power plant (it is treated separately in Section 5 - Site conditions having the following values: - A site elevation of 217 metres above sea level (based on Muja PS) - A maximum ambient temperature of 41°C - Relative humidity of 30% - The power plant site is assumed to be relatively flat, requiring minimal civil works, and all foundations are of the spread footing type - Natural ground water table is assumed to be below the depth required for excavation - Plant and equipment can be transported from a nearby sea port to the site over existing roads and bridges - Land cost is not included - A demineralised water treatment plant together with a 1200 tonne demineralised water storage tank is included in the cost estimate
+- A SGT5-2000E machine was used as the basis of the OCGT plant - Evaporative air cooling is included in the supply package for the power plant - Water injection for NOx emission abatement is used for distillate fuel operation - Distillate fuel storage and handling is not included in the cost for the power plant (it is treated separately in Section 5) - Site conditions having the following values: - A site elevation of 217 metres above sea level (based on Muja PS) - A maximum ambient temperature of 41°C - Relative humidity of 30% - The power plant site is assumed to be relatively flat, requiring minimal civil works, and all foundations are of the spread footing type - Natural ground water table is assumed to be below the depth required for excavation - Plant and equipment can be transported from a nearby sea port to the site over existing roads and bridges - Land cost is not included - A demineralised water treatment plant together with a 1200 tonne demineralised water storage tank is included in the cost estimate - A storage tank for potable water of 300 tonne capacity plus a fire water storage tank is included in the cost estimate

-&lt;sup>6 All these projects were constructed pre 2010 and the appropriate escalation was used to compare prices.
+&lt;sup>7 All these projects were constructed pre 2010 and the appropriate escalation was used to compare prices.

-&lt;sup>7 For cost estimates produced by GTPro without front end engineering design (FEED) the level of accuracy is usually about +/-30%.
+&lt;sup>8 For cost estimates produced by GTPro without front end engineering design (FEED) the level of accuracy is usually about +/-30%.